cyberpirate92/That-s-Fake/README.md

+# That's Fake?

 This code will help you decide if a piece of information is true or not.
-This is done with crowdsourcing using Twitter and Wikipedia data.
-Latent Semantic Analysis is used to compare texts.
+It's done with crowdsourcing using Twitter and Wikipedia data by performing **Latent Semantic Analysis** for text comparisons.

 To install the dependencies,

-  Run pip install -r package.txt
+Run `pip install -r package.txt` from the directory that contains this repo

-A config.py with the Twitter OAuth tokens is required.
+A `config.py` with the Twitter OAuth tokens is required.
 Once that is ready,

-Run main.py
+Run `main.py`